Inflight smoking

 Inflight smoking is the act of smoking tobacco on an aircraft while in flight.
 While once prevalent, it is now prohibited by almost all airlines and by many governments around the world.
 The bans on inflight smoking have been imposed in a piecemeal manner around the world beginning in the 1980s.
-The use of electronic cigarettes and smokeless tobacco is also prohibited.
+The use of electronic cigarettes and smokeless tobacco is also prohibited on many flights.

 History

+International regulation

+In 1992, the International Civil Aviation Organization (ICAO) adopted Assembly Resolution A29-15, urging states to restrict smoking progressively on international passenger flights with the objective of complete bans by 1 July 1996.

 North America

 In 1969, consumer advocate Ralph Nader was among the first in the United States to call for a smoking ban on airlines.
 Pressure for an inflight smoking ban also came from flight attendants' unions, such as the Association of Flight Attendants.

 United Airlines created a nonsmoking section in 1971, the first airline to do so.
 In 1994, Delta was the first U.S. airline to ban smoking on all worldwide flights.

 In the United States, both tobacco companies and airlines fought any regulation.
 In 1976, the U.S. Civil Aeronautics Board banned cigar and pipe smoking on aircraft, but under pressure from tobacco interests, it sought to limit this ban in 1978.
 Also, CAB banned and then unbanned smoking in 1984, with chairman Dan McKinnon saying, "Philosophically, I think nonsmokers have rights, but it comes into marked conflict with practicalities and the realities of life."
 After years of debate over health concerns, Congressional action in 1987 led to a ban on inflight smoking.
-In 1988, airlines based in the United States banned smoking on domestic flights of less than two hours, which was extended to domestic flights of less than six hours in February 1990, and to all domestic and international flights in 2000.
-The 1990 ban applied to the passengers and the cabin of the aircraft, but not the flight deck; pilots were allowed to continue smoking after the 1990 ban due to concerns over potential flight safety issues caused by nicotine withdrawal in chronic smokers.
-Despite a prohibition of smoking, the US Federal Aviation Administration regulations mandate that functioning ashtrays be conspicuously located on the doors of all airplane bathrooms.
+In 1988, airlines based in the United States banned smoking on domestic flights of less than two hours, which was extended to domestic flights of less than six hours in February 1990, and all domestic and international flights in 2000.
+The 1990 ban applied to the passengers and cabin of the aircraft, but not the flight deck; pilots were allowed to continue smoking after the 1990 ban, due to concerns over potential flight safety issues caused by nicotine withdrawal in chronic smokers.
+In 2012 the Department of Transportation (DOT) issued an amendment to the smoking ban, 14 CFR Part 252, which applied an additional smoking ban to nonscheduled passenger flights when a flight attendant is a required crewmember.
+Despite its prohibition of smoking, the US Federal Aviation Administration regulations mandate that functioning ashtrays be conspicuously located on the doors of all airplane bathrooms.
 This is because there must be a safe place to dispose of a lit cigarette if someone violates the no-smoking rule.